veltzer/demos-bd-spark/exercises/pyspark/22_sql_shell/exercise.md

     (4, 'Alice Brown', 'UK', 'Business'),
     (5, 'Charlie Wilson', 'Canada', 'Consumer');

--- Insert sample data into sales
+-- Insert sample data into sales using TO_DATE
-INSERT INTO sales VALUES
+INSERT INTO sales
+SELECT
+    id,
+    customer_id,
+    product_id,
+    quantity,
+    TO_DATE(sale_date) as sale_date
+FROM VALUES
     (1, 1, 1, 1, '2024-01-15'),
     (2, 2, 1, 2, '2024-01-16'),
     (3, 3, 2, 1, '2024-01-16'),